+This year we have a little breathing room since Rosh Hashanah doesn’t start until the evening of September 24th!
 For those that don’t know, the Jewish calendar follows a lunar calendar.
-Although secular calendars have tried to be more inclusive of Jewish holidays, they often only include the major ones and often confuse when they actually start and end.
+Although secular calendars these days try to include the Jewish holidays, they often only include the major ones and often confuse when they actually start and end.
 So, I like to have at least one Jewish calendar in the house so that I always know when the holidays are.
 Some even provide details like candle-lighting and Torah portions.
 Ours hangs in the kitchen for daily reference and use as a family calendar.
 There also happen to be some gorgeous ones out there that add a nice little Judaic flare to your wall.
 You can also give one as a fabulous Rosh Hashanah hostess gift if you are lucky enough to have someone cooking for you!
-So, once again, I am sharing with you my picks for a 5774 Jewish calendar:
+So, once again, I am sharing with you my picks for a 5775 Jewish calendar:

 My yearly pick hasn’t changed from last year (shockingly) and will probably always be the Jewish Art Calendar by Mickie Caspi.
 You can see each piece of artwork featured on Caspi’s website.
 I LOVE Mickie Caspi.
 She sort of reminds me of a Jewish Mary Engelbreit in terms of the warmth and cheer of her art.
 We gave both sets of parents her parents’ gifts when we got married and her artwork is simply beautiful.